Puneeth-n/epazote/README.md

 ### config - scan

-Paths to scan every N ``seconds``, ``minutes`` or ``hours``, a search for services specified in a file call ``epazote.yml`` is made, very use full when doing Continues Deployments. for example if your code is automatically uploaded to the directory ``/arena/home/sites/application_1`` and your scan paths contain ``/arena/home/sites``, you could simple upload on your application directory a file named ``epazote.yml`` with the service rules, thus achieving the deployment of your application and the supervising at the same time.
+Paths to scan every N ``seconds``, ``minutes`` or ``hours``, a search for services specified in a file call ``epazote.yml`` is made.

+The **scan** setting is optional however is very useful when doing Continues Deployments. for example if your code is automatically uploaded to the directory ``/arena/home/sites/application_1`` and your scan paths contain ``/arena/home/sites``, you could simple upload on your application directory a file named ``epazote.yml`` with the service rules, thus achieving the deployment of your application and the supervising at the same time.

 TODO....